 Students with majors in the College of Engineering and the College of Mathematical and Physical Sciences generally take this course.
 Some majors in the College of Agriculture, Education and the College of Biological Sciences also require this course.
 The students in this course have a very wide range of abilities and interests and typically have completed 4 years of high school mathematics.
 The overall attitude of the student audience is good.
 They are usually well-motivated.

-Fundamentals of Algebra and Trigonometry, 5th Edition, Swokowski.
+Fundamentals of Algebra and Trig with Analytic Geometry, 6th Edition, Swokowski.